wearep3r/apollo/README.md

 - Prometheus: [http://prometheus.apollo-demo.beingyou.rocks](http://prometheus.apollo-demo.beingyou.rocks)
 - Grafana: [http://grafana.apollo-demo.beingyou.rocks](http://grafana.apollo-demo.beingyou.rocks)

+## Built With

+- Ansible
+- Terraform
+- bash/zsh
+- GitLab
+- Docker
+- make
+- python
+- docker-compose

+## Contributing

+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull/merge requests to us.
+This software is primarily developed and maintained on [GitLab](https://gitlab.com/p3r.one/apollo).

+## Versioning

+We use SemVer for versioning, automated by [shipmate](https://gitlab.com/peter.saarland/shipmate).
+For the versions available, see the tags on this repository.

+## Authors

+- Fabian Peter

+See also the list of contributors who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+There's so many people to thank for being awesome and providing open source software and support for it.

 ## 🚀 Disclaimer

 This software is maintained and commercially supported by [p3r.](https://www.p3r.one).
-You can reach us
+You can reach us here:

 - [Slack](https://join.slack.com/t/wearep3r/shared_invite/zt-d9ao21f9-pb70o46~82P~gxDTNy_JWw)
 - [GitLab](https://gitlab.com/p3r.one)